niklasheld/BuergerbueroBot/readme.md

 ## About

 The [Bürgerbüro Pinneberg](https://www.pinneberg.de/index.php?id=522) currently has a waiting time of about two months for simple appointments to apply for documents such as passports and IDs.
 According to a city official it is possible that earlier appointments are cancelled and become available again.
-This bot scans for available appointments earlier than a set date and notify you with a telegram bot if one becomes available.
+This bot scans for available appointments earlier than a set date and notifies you with a telegram bot if one becomes available.

 This bot should work for all agencies using [cleverQ](https://www.cleverq.de/) for their appointment management.
 The ``config-example.yaml`` file includes an example configuration for the city of Pinneberg.